2001057/CS220-AU-portfolio/README.md

 ## Log
 - 2021-12-16 Used peer feedback to improve essay
 - 2021-12-09 README.md refined
+- 2021-11-19 fixed 'refused to connect' with audio and video
 - 2021-12-01 Made overview clearer
 - 2021-11-25 based on feedback, refining the essay.
 - 2021-11-18 Experimented with embedding audio and video
+- 2021-11-12 Found picture of Freud and uploaded essays to github
 - 2021-11-11 continued with editing website
+- 2021-11-05 Added information about myself
 - 2021-11-04 started editing index.md
 - 2021-10-30 First essay draft sent
 - 2021-10-24 Finished essay references(APA) and My future digital identity section